Kaiaysez/STAT3006-Assignment-1/README.md

 # STAT3006 Assignment 1: Writing task based on Breiman's famous paper "The Two Cultures"(Machine Learning vs Statistics)

-## In this assignment, I answer some questions set by my lecturer regarding Breiman's paper.
+## In this assignment, I give my response to some questions regarding Breiman's paper.
 The main theme here is the ML vs statistics modelling approach.

 ### Goal of the assignment: